muratk5n/thirdwave/en/README.md

 ---

 How deadly is Omicron?
 See below.
 Not as bad as October peak of Delta (yet) but it doesn't look harmless either.
-As a rule, if cases in hospitals increase so will deaths.

 [[-]](2020/02/corona.md#usdailydeath)